skurzyp-arianelabs/hedera-agent-kit-fork/README.md

  * `mode: AgentMode.RETURN_BYTE` the transaction will be executed, and the bytes to execute the Hedera transaction will be returned.
  * `mode: AgentMode.AUTONOMOUS` the transaction will be executed autonomously, using the accountID set (the operator account can be set in the client with `.setOperator(process.env.ACCOUNT_ID!`)

-### Hedera Transaction Tools
+### Hedera Plugins & Tools
-The Hedera Agent Kit provides a set of tools to execute transactions on the Hedera network, which we will be expanding in the future.
+The Hedera Agent Kit provides a set of tools, bundled into plugins, to interact with the Hedera network.

+Currently, the following plugins are available:

+#### Available Plugins & Tools

+#### Core Account Plugin: Tools for Hedera Account Service operations
+* Transfer HBAR
+#### Core Consensus Plugin: Tools for Hedera Consensus Service (HCS) operations
+* Create a Topic
+* Submit a message to a Topic
+#### Core HTS Plugin: Tools for Hedera Token Service operations
+* Create a Fungible Token
+* Create a Non-Fungible Token
+* Airdrop Fungible Tokens

+#### Core Queries Plugin: Tools for querying Hedera network data
+* Get Account Query
+* Get HBAR Balance Query
+* Get Account Token Balances Query
+* Get Topic Messages Query

 To request more functionality in the toolkit for:
 * [Token Service](https://docs.hedera.com/hedera/sdks-and-apis/sdks/token-service)